Marshall Brown

 A-Battery group photo - June 20, 1945 - Epinal, France - Marshall Brown, top row, 9th soldier from the right

-His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal, Belgian Fourragere, six bronze service stars, bronze service arrowhead.
+His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal, Belgian Fourragere, six Bronze Battle Stars, Bronze Arrowhead, Glider Badge and World War II Victory Medal.